jidckii/sicra/README.md

 Usage of build/sicra:
   -add-error
-        Add URL to sitemap, even if response error (default true) -async
+        Add URL to sitemap, even if response error (only for 5xx codes) (default true) -async
         Run async requests
   -delay int